BAJAJ FINSERV DIRECT LIMITED

 What Are Liabilities in a Company

-Liabilities are the financial obligations a company owes to external parties.
+Liabilities represent financial obligations that a company owes to lenders, suppliers, or other external entities.

 Current Liabilities